 - 1 large egg

-- 2 tsp vegetarian worcestershire sauce (such as Annie’s)
+- 2 teaspoons vegetarian worcestershire sauce (such as Annie’s)

-- - Add the blended veggies and egg to the bean mixture with worcestershire sauce, soy sauce, sri racha and salt.
+- Add blended vegetables and egg to the bean mixture with worcestershire sauce, soy sauce, sriracha and salt.
 Mix well with a spoon.

-- - Divide the mixture into 5 or 6 equal parts and delicately make burger patties with your hands.
+- Divide the mixture into 5 equal parts and delicately shape patties using your hands.